Flat Plate Deflection & Stress Calculator

 Central Point Load

 A concentrated load at the centre creates a theoretical stress singularity directly under the load, so the bending stress depends on how the load is spread.
-The standard treatment replaces the actual loaded radius e with an effective contact radius e′ that accounts for the plate thickness, keeping the result finite even for an ideal point load (e = 0):
+A standard tabulated approximation replaces the actual loaded radius e with an effective contact radius e′ that accounts for the plate thickness, keeping the result finite even for an ideal point load (e = 0):

 e′ = √(1.6 e² + t²) − 0.675 t (for e < 0.5 t, else e′ = e)